 · match of previous degree(s) with the Masters course in Global Studies

 · work experience/professional qualifications

 Deadlines and timetable

-The application round for the 2017 intake as well as the Erasmus Mundus scholarship will open in early 2017.
+The application round for the 2017 intake as well as the Erasmus Mundus scholarship will open on February 1st, 2017.

-Meeting the application deadline will be established by the date of arrival of the paper application in the Leipzig office AND by having filled in the online application form.
+Meeting the application deadline will be established by the date of arrival of the paper application in the Leipzig office AND by having completed the online registration.

 For applicants who do not want to apply for the Erasmus Mundus grant or who missed the Erasmus Mundus grant deadline it is possible to apply until May 31st of each year as a self-paying student for the next cycle of the programme starting in fall of the same year.